 Your actions, even on social media with regard to dating and relationships while divorcing, may very well be taken into consideration during any negotiations or court appearances.
 We tell our clients to avoid posting anything touting a new relationship especially with photos of nights out, extravagant meals, outings and vacations.
 As family law attorneys, In Law We Trust, P.A. sees examples of how dating indiscretions can negatively influence the emotional status of the parties to the divorce and also have an overall impact on the outcome of the final settlement.

 Your Best Interests Come First

-Men who are getting divorced in Tampa are already faced with the problem that courts often side with wives and mothers, so it’s best not to complicate things by dating.
-We understand though, that every couple has their own unique set of circumstances.
+It’s probably best not to complicate things by dating.
+We do understand though, that every couple has their own unique set of circumstances.
 If you find yourself in the midst of an unexpected relationship and are unsure of how best to handle it, call In Law We Trust, P.A.
 You will be able to be frank and open with us.
-We in turn will advise you of the best course of action, while always keeping in mind your best interests.
-Our firm will help you build an appropriate and successful strategy for moving forward.
+We in turn will advise you of the best course of action, while always keeping your best interests and desired outcome in mind.

 Call The Family Law Experts Men Trust (813) 415-3510

 In Law We Trust, P.A. is a premier firm of divorce lawyers representing men in family law proceedings.
 We are uniquely positioned to assist our clients with the challenges men face in Florida’s court system.
 Call us today and get the proper representation men need and deserve.